 - Appoint a Food Safety Supervisor (if required in the jurisdiction).

-Businesses may find the Allergy & Anaphylaxis Australia Food Service Kit a useful resource to help food service businesses undersatnd food allergy and how to make their business allergy aware.
-This Kit supports the All about Allergens online training and contains easy to understand information in a booklet, posters, brochures, Food Allergen Cards for each common allergen, and examples of the customer Chef Card.
+The Allergy & Anaphylaxis Australia Food Service Kit is a useful resource to help food service businesses undersatnd food allergy and how to make their business allergy aware.
+This Kit supports the All about Allergens online training and contains easy to understand information in a booklet, posters, brochures, a set of food allergen cards for each common allergen, and examples of the customer Chef Card.

 Authorised officers should: